AidData Research Consortium

 Daniel Maliniak is a Professor at the College of William & Mary.
 He received his PhD in Political Science at the University of California, San Diego.
-He teaches courses in international relations, focusing on international political economy and the environment.
-His dissertation focuses on the importance of electoral geography across many areas of political economy, with a focus on trade, foreign aid, and the environment.
-Specifically, he focuses on how the spatial dispersion of interests help or harm an interest group's ability to promote their ideal policy.
-He also has a number of projects which look at public perceptions of the use of force with respect to legitimacy and attribution of blame.
+Dan's research focuses on the importance of electoral geography across many areas of political economy, with a focus on trade, foreign aid, and the environment.
+Specifically, he investigates on how the spatial dispersion of interests help or harm an interest group's ability to promote their ideal policy.
 He is a principal investigator on the Teaching, Research and International Policy (TRIP) program, which focuses on the intersections between the academy, policy, and teaching.
-His work has appeared in International Organization, International Studies Quarterly, Review of International Political Economy, Evaluation Review, International Politics, International Journal, and Politics and Gender, as well as a number of book chapters and articles in Foreign Policy.
-His work has been supported by the Carnegie Corporation and the MacArthur Foundation.
-View website
+His work has appeared in International Organization, International Studies Quarterly, Politics and Gender, and other journals.

 Brent McCusker is an Associate Professor and the Associate Chair of Geography at West Virginia University.
 Brent is concerned with how the environment is produced, reproduced, and commodified to promote development in historically lesser developed areas.
 His research is focused in two areas (environment/development) with an interest in methods, demonstrated by his recent publications.